 Sympathetic Murderer: The combination of Linnet trying to steal Simon from Jaqueline, Jaqueline's willingness to let Simon go if that was what he really wanted, and the fact that she only got involved to protect Simon, makes Jackie an extremely sympathetic figure to Poirot, Race, the other characters on the boat, and the reader.
-Poirot allows her to kill herself.
+Poirot allows her to kill herself and avoid the gallows.

 Too Dumb to Live: Pretty much everyone who is killed.
 And the murderer himself, Simon Doyle.
 His lover Jacqueline de Bellefort knew this and decided to help him to kill Linnet.

 A Tragedy of Impulsiveness: If Simon had just let the rock fall on Linnet, he and Jackie would have lived happily ever after.
 But he reacted under instinct and pulled Linnet away.
 For what it is worth, this would have kept the maid Louise and Mrs. Otterbourne alive, and Pennington would have gotten Simon to sign papers to fix his crooked accounting.